meilisearch/documentation/reference/features/configuration.md

 **Environment variable**: `MEILI_NO_SENTRY`
 **CLI option**: `--no-sentry`

 We use [Sentry](https://sentry.io) to get bug reports and diagnostics, and improve MeiliSearch experience.
-It should be set to `true` to desactivate sentry.
+To deactivate Sentry, set this value to `true`.

 **Default value**: `false`